mmaldo/RepData_PeerAssessment1/PA1_template.md

 ```

 ## What is mean total number of steps taken per day?
-The imputed data changes both are mean and meadian.
-It actually increases this them.
-This is probably due to our data not being dominated as much by zero values.
+The imputed data changes both the mean and meadian.
+It actually increases them.
+This is probably due to the data not being dominated by zero values as much with the addition of the imputed data.
 We can notice a difference in the histogram and the time series plot.

 #### Use ddply to calculate total steps per day.